 Exactech launched the recall after learning that a defect in the vacuum-seal packaging of its knee replacement systems was causing the polyethylene insert component to oxidize before use.
 This process was causing the polyethylene insert to significantly degrade after packaging and lose its ability to function properly in the knee replacement system.
 Over time, the degraded polyethylene inserts induced excessive friction and wear.
 This causes the premature failure of the Exactech knee replacement systems.
 The result is often the need for premature revision surgery.

-Patients who experienced failure of their Exactech knee replacement system due to this manufacturing defect experienced significant pain and lack of mobility in their knee.
+Patients who experienced failure of their Exactech knee replacement system due to this manufacturing defect experienced significant pain and lack of mobility in their knees.
 Eventually, failure of the knee replacement system requires the patient to undergo corrective revision surgery.
 No one who has had knee surgery wants to do it again.What Should Patients with Recalled Exactech Implants Do?

 Exactech sent out a letter to doctors regarding the recall.
 The letter instructs surgeons to immediately stop using Exactech implants in all knee and ankle replacement surgeries.
 Doctors and hospitals are also instructed to return their existing inventory of recalled devices for replacement.
 As far as their letters go, this was a pretty honest letter.
 Exactech is falling on its sword and admitting the problem.

 As for surgery patients who already have an Exactech knee replacement system implanted, the recall letter instructs them to consult with their doctors.
 Doctors are advised to maintain an index of all patients with Exactech implants and closely monitor them for signs of potential insert failure.